pynchmeister/explorer/README.md

 ## 🔍 Contributions to Modular Cloud Explorer

-As a contributor to ModularCloud Explorer, I worked across backend services, documentation, feature upgrades, and overall codebase cleanup.
+As a contributor to Modular Cloud's Explorer, I worked across backend services, documentation, feature upgrades, and overall codebase cleanup.
 My focus was on improving network support, simplifying architecture, and enhancing developer-facing functionality.

 ### 🛠 Key Contributions